 \section{Conclusion \& Discussions}

 In this paper, we propose meta representations for agents (MRA) that can generalize in Markov Games with varying populations.
 With latent variable policies and relational representations, the diverse strategic modes are captured.
-As an approximation to a theoretically justified objective, MRA effectively discovers the underlying strategic structures in the games that facilities generalizable knowledge learning.
+As an approximation to a theoretically justified objective, MRA effectively discovers the underlying strategic structures in the games that facilitate generalizable knowledge learning.
 Experimental results also verify the benefits of MRA.

-Our work also opens some new problems.
+Our work also opens several new problems.
 Theorem \ref{theorem1} requires the computation of $\varsigma$ and $\epsilon$ as well as an extremely large latent space, both of which are impractical.
 Although approximations that MRA makes are reasonable, obtaining optimal $\boldsymbol{\Pi}^*$ will not always be guaranteed.
-Possible improvements include: bound $\varsigma$ by imposing restrictions on the evaluation MG set, or enlarge the latent space size by \eg, adopting continuous latent variables.
+Possible future investigations include bounding $\varsigma$ by imposing restrictions on the evaluation MG set, or enlarging the latent space size by \eg, adopting continuous latent variables.

 With role-symmetric game settings, MRA has benefits in many research problems, including dealing with population complexity, overcoming the multi-agent random exploration bottleneck, and adapting faster with the meta-represented agents.
-A fruitful avenue for future work is to augment MRA by \eg, adapting roles \cite{wang2020multi}, to apply to other game settings.
+A fruitful avenue for future work is to augment MRA by \eg, adapting roles \citep{wang2020multi}, to apply to other game settings.
 Besides, achieving NE may not indicate the global optimality in general-sum MGs.
 Therefore, we would like to explore different metrics such as social optimum and correlated equilibrium as future work, which may require introducing the definition of distances established for these solution concepts.

 For population-varying MGs, we model game-specific knowledge as strategic relationship.
 Although it may lose the universality in broader scopes compared with general meta-RL algorithms, we hope the idea of explicit strategic knowledge modeling can inspire algorithms that adjust with the task.